The Ultimate GTM Checklist: B2B SaaS Edition

 Given that these sales often involve complex products with steep price points, such opportunities don’t occur often.
 Given the complexity and multiple stakeholders involved, these deals also have longer sales cycles.

-As the sales team required for field sales are often costly, consider whether including this business model in your go-to-market strategy will pay off before implementing it.
+As the sales team required for field sales is often costly, consider whether including this business model in your go-to-market strategy will pay off before implementing it.

 The Channel Model